sjanakir2015/Blockchain/README.md

-# Blockchain
+# fabric-network-scripts
-Repository to share Blockchain related best practices
+Repository to share config files and scripts to bring up Fabric networks.